Uptime

-Uptime is a measure of system reliability, expressed as the percentage of time a machine, typically a computer, has been working and available.
+Uptime is a measure of system reliability, expressed as the period of time a machine, typically a computer, has been continuously working and available.
 Uptime is the opposite of downtime.

-It is often used as a measure of computer operating system reliability or stability, in that this time represents the time a computer can be left unattended without crashing, or needing to be rebooted for administrative or maintenance purposes.
+It is often used as a measure of computer operating system reliability or stability, in that this time represents the time a computer can be left unattended without crashing or needing to be rebooted for administrative or maintenance purposes.

 Conversely, long uptime may indicate negligence, because some critical updates can require reboots on some platforms.

 Records

 In 2005, Novell reported a server with a 6-year uptime.
-Although that might sound unusual, that is actually common when servers are maintained under an industrial context and host critical applications such as banking systems.
+This level of uptime is common when servers are maintained under an industrial context and host critical applications such as banking systems.

 Netcraft maintains the uptime records for many thousands of web hosting computers.

 A server running Novell NetWare has been reported to have been shut down after 16 years of uptime due to a failing hard disk.

-A Cisco router has been reported to have been running continuously for 21 years.